SanderMertens/flecs/Manual.md

 It is much more efficient to [create entities in bulk](#create-entities-in-bulk) (using the `ecs_new_w_count` function) than it is to create entities individually.
 When entities are created in bulk, memory for N entities is reserved in one operation, which is much faster than repeatedly calling `ecs_new`.
 What can provide an even bigger performance boost is that when entities are created in bulk with an initial set of components, the `EcsOnAdd` handler for initializing those components is called with an array that contains the new entities vs. for each entity individually.
 If your application heavily relies on `EcsOnAdd` systems to initialize data, bulk creation is the way to go!

 ### Limit usage of ecs_lookup
-You can use `ecs_lookup` to find entities, components and systems that are named (that have the `EcsId` component).
+You can use `ecs_lookup` to find entities, components and systems that are named (that have the `EcsName` component).
 This operation is however not cheap, and you will want to limit the amount of times you call it in the main loop, and preferably avoid it alltogether.
 A better alternative to `ecs_lookup` is to specify entities in your system expression with the `NOTHING` modifier, like so:

 ```c
 ECS_SYSTEM(world, MySystem, EcsOnUpdate, Position, .MyEntity);